-When you are diagnosed with cancer, you need to develop a practical plan to live and fight the disease.
-Paying close attention to what you eat is a very important part of that plan.
+When you are diagnosed with cancer, you need to develop a practical plan to deal with the disease, including paying close attention to what you eat.

-Here are a few things to remember, as you adjust to life after cancer diagnosis.
+Here are a few things to remember, as you adjust to life after a cancer diagnosis.

 Many nutritionists suggest that you stick with healthful foods, before you begin your treatment.
 Concentrating on vegetables, fruits, nuts, applesauce, yogurt, brown rice, quinoa and easy-to-prepare essentials is the way to go.